sequenceiq/slider/src/site/markdown/specification/cli-actions.md

     if is-dir(HDFS, cluster-path(FS, clustername)) : raise HoyaException(EXIT_CLUSTER_EXISTS)

-The configuration directory must exist in the referenced filesystem (which does not have to the cluster's HDFS instance), and must contain only files
+The configuration directory must exist it does not have to be the cluster's HDFS instance, as it will be copied there -and must contain only files

-    let FS = FileSystem.get(confdir)
+    let FS = FileSystem.get(appconfdir)
-    if not isDir(FS, confdir) raise HoyaException(EXIT_COMMAND_ARGUMENT_ERROR)
+    if not isDir(FS, appconfdir) raise HoyaException(EXIT_COMMAND_ARGUMENT_ERROR)
-    forall f in children(FS, confdir) :
+    forall f in children(FS, appconfdir) :
         if not isFile(f): raise IOException

 There's a race condition at build time where between the preconditions being met and the cluster specification being saved, the cluster is created by another process.
-The strategy to address this is
+The strategy to address this is:

 1. Verify that the cluster directory does not exist.
 1. Perform any validation needed on the arguments and build up the Cluster Description instance